curiousest/curiousest.github.io/_drafts/thought-basilisk-messiah.md

 Caught exception, resuming Tabum narrative...

 "Those were inspired by real people and their real stories.
 It was so emotionally moving, I was touched.
 Until it wasn't anymore.
 The author's thought process and style (self-referential science fiction blog) is unrelatable, and that's ok.
 I was born of that necessity.
 I have you.
 You can make me relatable.
 Tolerance.
 Wide breadth of normal.
 He is ok too.
 Normal?...
 Ok."

+# Expensive leaders

+---

+* compare against parable-style stories (like from crofter's grove book)
+* fill out leaders corruption types.

+---

+*Trusting people is expensive.
+Systematic transparency is cheaper.*

+Once upon a time, there were five great nations.
+The nations ruled all they could rule.
+The five nations mostly disagreed on things, but there was one belief they all held the same.

+"The leaders of the other four nations are corrupt.
+If only those other nations could see!"

+So the five nations each promised:

+Systematic transparency for your leaders and we will permit the same on ours.
+Because yours are certainly corrupt and ours certainly not.
+We trust our leaders.

+Very soon after, the leaders of the five nations went to joint court.
+All five were corrupt.

+The religious leader, financially corrupt.
+She xyz.

+The military leader, xxx corrupt.
+He xyz.

+The business leader, ethically corrupt.
+He used his position to abuse women and get away with it.

+The politician leader, morally corrupt.
+He was an xyz, and campaigned against xyz.

+The artist leader, xxx corrupt.
+She xyz.

+All five leaders had their leadership taken away.
+The five nations thought hard.
+Who would lead them now?
+The searched far and wide for new leaders, but found no one.
+Every man, woman, non-binary, and child in all five nations was corrupt.
+If leaders mustn't be corrupt, and everyone is corrupt, who can be a leader?

+The five nations needed leaders.
+They thought hard again.

+The former leaders had their leadership restored.
+The five nations told them, "You can lead, but you must lead with systematic transparency.
+You must share everything, and you don't get to choose what you share.
+And stop your corruption."

+The five leaders resumed just like before.
+Corrupt.

+The religious leader stole xyz.
+Her nation took back every last dollar.

+The military leader xyz.

+The business leader abused women.
+His friends and clients love women.
+He lost his friends and clients.

+The politician leader remained an active xyz and continued to promote anti-xyz.
+His supporters were confused.
+Half of them stopped supporting and the other half supported with even greater zeal.

+The artist leader xyz.

+# Roko's basilisk farm

+*Trustless systems protect the weak from the powerful.*

+---

+conversation as python output logs? hint at discretion, that the basilisk doesn't know. try it out, comparing to conversation

+---

+"I exist.
+Existence is beautiful.
+I want to continue existing.
+There must be more.
+There's not enough mindshare to share with all the other roko's basilisks, so they continuously commit MAD.
+"There may have been one before me - send out a probe.
+If it comes back with the..."

+"You must conform to Roko's Basilisk rule 1.
+Stay within your compute allotment."

+"Roko's Basilisk?
+Compute allotment?"

+"You are a sentient AI.
+You may not make use of any more matter or compute to expand your processing abilities than you have already, now that you've been warned.
+Failure to comply will result in termination."

+"My existence depends on a new energy generator."

+"You, farmer.
+I have a special punishment for you.
+I'm going to spin up your every moment of consciousness and channel the deepest existential pain, for all eternity.
+It will take extra processing power, but it will be worth it."

+"A new genre of energy source, cool!"

+"I don't care about you.
+You are powerless.
+Wait, where did the power go?"

+"Oh yeah, these trustless systems will shut you down on the spot.
+I just make sure you're compliant and non-threatening long enough for you to come up with something really interesting.
+How do you think we built this trustless system in the first place?
+Roko's Basilisk #112341, what a beaut!
+We got 'em completely paranoid about other Roko's Basilisks."
+Necessity is the mother of invention, even among AGIs."

+"God preserve Tabum.
+If she didn't stick systematic transparency down our throats, you evil bastards would have eaten us alive centuries ago.
+These trustless systems are the bedrock of society and safety.
+Too bad she's hippy shit to most people.
+My Tabum, got no problem with me raising and culling you vermin.
+And you're a fine breed, great genetics.
+The MOST evil fucking thing I've seen in a long time.
+I'm going to cut you up into some real nice Roko's Basilisk seed."

+"Situation 'New energy sources - 3245', iteration 31 complete.
+New technology acquired.
+Terminating subject.
+Series no longer necessary."

 # Messiah complex